Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # resizeScatter (default value = 1)

-- Disabled only if set to 0
+- Disabled if set to 0

 ENABLED:  ground scatter size is multiplied by the "Resize" parameter.
 DISABLED: ground scatter size is not modified.